We're here to help!

 We are thoughtful lawyers dedicated to creating wonderful Wills for our clients – they are websites pretending to be lawyers.

 It’s like the difference between an actual doctor’s office and diagnosing your own illness with WebMD.
-One involves licensed professional practicing their craft – the other is a computer program giving you its best guess.
+One involves a licensed professional practicing their craft – the other is a computer program giving you its best guess.

 LegalZoom can’t give legal advice and their customers aren’t protected by attorney-client privilege.